scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 - `insecure_registry` (List of String) Insecure Docker registries to pass to the Docker daemon.
 The default service CIDR range will automatically be added.
 - `iso_url` (List of String) Locations to fetch the minikube ISO from.
 - `keep_context` (Boolean) This will keep the existing kubectl context and will create a minikube context.
-- `kubernetes_version` (String) The Kubernetes version that the minikube VM will use (ex  v1.2.3, 'stable' for v1.22.3, 'latest' for v1.22.4-rc.0).
-Defaults to 'stable'.
 - `kvm_gpu` (Boolean) Enable experimental NVIDIA GPU support in minikube
 - `kvm_hidden` (Boolean) Hide the hypervisor signature from the guest in minikube (kvm2 driver only)
 - `kvm_network` (String) The KVM default network name. (kvm2 driver only)